jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

   :::tip

-  These iGPUs usually come from mini PC boxes or Synology NASes and they can transcode HEVC 10-bit and apply tone-mapping filters.
+  These iGPUs usually come from mini PC boxes or Synology NASes, and they can transcode HEVC 10-bit and apply tone-mapping filters.
 You can't expect much due to performance and power constraints, but it's still adequate for personal use.

   :::